 This is what Bitcoin is all about — it works without middlemen (like banks or credit card companies).

-As you can see, Bitcoin is very, very different from traditional payment systems like banks and credit card companies.
-As Bitcoin is not printed, though, how is new Bitcoin created?
+As you can see, Bitcoin is very different from traditional payment systems like banks and credit card companies.
+As the cryptocurrency is not printed, though, how is new Bitcoin created?

 If you thought it might be Bitcoin mining, you are right!
 So, yes, that’s the purpose of Bitcoin mining — to verify transactions and create new Bitcoin.
 But if that’s what it does, how does it work?
 Let’s get into more about Bitcoin mining and answer the question that’s still on all our minds: what is Bitcoin mining?